capsule-corp-ternoa/ternoa-js/README.md

 **That being said, You can opt for the manual route which although being complex, offers more  versatility.**

-The Basic way automated the 3 steps (Create -> Sign => Send) assosiated with creating an NFT making it much easier to use while not allowing any customisation.
+The Simple way automated the 3 steps (Create -> Sign => Send) assosiated with creating an NFT making it much easier to use while not allowing any room for customisation and optimisation.

-The manual way provides much more versatility but is significantly more complex.Let's say for example you can batch transactions together instead of executing them one by one (covered in example section).
+The manual way provides much more versatility but is significantly more complex.
+Let's say for example you can batch transactions together instead of executing them one by one (covered in example section).
 It'll be useful if you want to simplify the process of creating a large amount of NFTs and minimize repetitive tasks like sending and signing each transaction.

 ##### STEP 1 - Create an NFT transaction
 First of all, instead of using the `createNft()` function, you will use `createNftTx()`.
-And instead of creating, signing and submiting the transaction and getting the returned events, it will just create an unsigned and unsubmitted Create-NFT Transaction Hash which will be valid for the next 5 minutes.
+And instead of creating, signing and submiting the transaction and getting the returned events, it will just create an unsigned and unsubmitted Create-NFT Transaction Hash which will be _valid for the next 5 minutes_.

 ```javascript
 // Imports